 The Grand Palace Bangkok is considered the spiritual heart of the Kingdom of Thailand and the palace complex features a number of impressive buildings including the Temple of the Emerald Buddha (Wat Phra Kaew) which houses the small but famous and widely revered Emerald Buddha dating back to the 14th century.
 Considered Thailand’s most important Buddhist temple, Wat Phra Kaew enshrines the meticulously carved jade Buddha in the Lanna school meditating position.

 Despite their proximity to each other, visitors will notice some distinct contrasts in the style of both the Grand Palace and Temple of the Emerald Buddha.
-The Temple is very Thai in style while the Grand Palace is much more European inspired, except for its roof.
+The Temple is very Thai in style while the Grand Palace is much more European inspired.
 The impressive interior of the Palace is still used for important ceremonies such as coronations and also features the antique throne which was used prior to the Western one currently in use.

 One of the most sacred sites in Thailand, strict dress codes apply to all visitors.
 Men are required to wear shirts with sleeves and long pants.
 No bare feet are allowed, so any visitors wearing flip flops or sandals must also wear socks.
 Women must also dress modestly, so no bare shoulders or see-through clothing.
 If you arrive at the attraction ill-prepared, a booth at the entrance will provide clothes to cover you properly for a refundable deposit.